amonks/chris/README.md

 rn this documentation is pretty complete, not very n00b friendly.
 I'm tryna work on defining exactly what (how little) information needs to be conveyed b4 i work out how to convey it learnably.

-**Here is a running list of things a n00b would need to learn b4 using this**:
+**Here is a running list of basic things a new user would need to learn before getting any value out of this at all:**

+* running a command in a terminal in general as an act
+* "woah I can make my own html tags!"
+  * {{syntax}} for switching languages (getting args)

+**Here is a running list of next steps**:

 * weird `.component` files with blocks in them
   * which in turn introduces significant whitespace...
 * arcane rules about blocks and their names << simplify this
-* running a command in a terminal in general as an act
-* "woah I can make my own html tags!"
-  * {{syntax}} for switching languages (getting args)

 **Here is a running list of things an *intermediate* user could learn to use it better**: